TomDazz/GOV.UK-student-travel-discount/README.md

-As a student, I noticed how confusing it can be to apply for travel discounts online.
+As a student, I came up with the idea to make a website about travel discounts online to test some of my skills and get familiar with GOV.UK design systems.
 This project explores the GOV.UK Design System and frontend tools by building a prototype for a student travel discount service

 It focuses on: